polyfy/polylith/readme.md

  :empty-character "."}
 ```

-## Workspace state
+## Workspace structure

-There is a way to view the workspace state, and that is to execute the [ws](doc/commands.md#ws) command:
+There is a way to view the workspace structure, and that is to execute the [ws](doc/commands.md#ws) command:

 ```
 poly ws